TanStack/query/docs/src/pages/reference/useQuery.md

   - If set to `true`, the query will refetch on reconnect if the data is stale.
   - If set to `false`, the query will not refetch on reconnect.
   - If set to `"always"`, the query will always refetch on reconnect.
-- `notifyOnChangeProps: string[] | "tracked"`
+- `notifyOnChangeProps: string[] | "all"`
   - Optional
   - If set, the component will only re-render if any of the listed properties change.
   - If set to `['data', 'error']` for example, the component will only re-render when the `data` or `error` properties change.
+  - If set to `"all"`, the component will opt-out of smart tracking and re-render whenever a query is updated.
-  - If set to `"tracked"`, access to properties will be tracked, and the component will only re-render when one of the tracked properties change.
+  - By default, access to properties will be tracked, and the component will only re-render when one of the tracked properties change.
-- `notifyOnChangePropsExclusions: string[]`
-  - Optional
-  - If set, the component will not re-render if any of the listed properties change.
-  - If set to `['isStale']` for example, the component will not re-render when the `isStale` property changes.
 - `onSuccess: (data: TData) => void`
   - Optional
-  - This function will fire any time the query successfully fetches new data or the cache is updated via `setQueryData`.
+  - This function will fire any time the query successfully fetches new data.
 - `onError: (error: TError) => void`
   - Optional
   - This function will fire if the query encounters an error and will be passed the error.